 Page builder plugins may lose some of their importance.
 At the moment, Gutenberg won’t have that kind of functionality, but in the long run who knows where this will go?

 A word of caution.
 Logging into your site will give you the message that WordPress 5 is here: Please update.
 If you aren’t confident that nothing will go wrong, then proceed with caution.

-We are experts in custom WordPress builds and have 15 years experience in design and development.
+We are a web design agency who are experts in custom WordPress builds and have 15 years experience in design and development.
 We have worked on hundreds of WordPress projects.
-At Factory we adhere to WordPress coding standards and follow best practices for the web.
-As a result any of our sites which have been through major releases of WordPress have lived to tell the tale.
+At Factory, we adhere to WordPress coding standards and follow best practices for the web.
+As a result, any of our sites which have been through major releases of WordPress have lived to tell the tale.